VUEngine/VUEngine-Plugins/readme.md

 - LowBatteryIndicator
   `Shows an indicator on screen when the system power is low`
 - SaveDataManager
-  `Manages persistance of user data in SRAM`
+  `Manages persistence of user data in SRAM`

 **States**